jinguoxing/af-go-frame/README.md

 ## Features

 - Light/dark mode toggle
-- Live previews
+- rich components, out-of-the-box
-- Fullscreen mode
+- simple and easy to use
 - Cross platform